Iliyan-Y/task_monster/README.md

 ```
 As a User,
-So i can keep my tasks organised,
+So I can keep my tasks organised,
-I would like to be ablle to have multiple lists.
+I would like to be able to have multiple lists.
 ```

 ```
 As a User,
 So I can stay motivated,
-I would like my completed tasks to grow my creature
+I would like my completed tasks to grow my creature.
 ```

 ```